 Investing in massage is an investment in your health.
 Just as exercise is vital to keeping you in shape, so too is relaxing your muscle tension.
 In today's society many people hold themselves in a rigid position, carrying their stress in their shoulders (or neck or lower back).
 Muscle movement should be fluid and easy, rather than hearing "the crunchies" of stiff tissue in your neck and shoulders when you move.

-Massage for spot treatment of a specific complaint is $25 for 15 minutes or $20 for 10 minutes.
+Massage for spot treatment of a specific complaint is $25 for 10 minutes or $30 for 15 minutes, $50 for 30 minutes.